OlauncherCF/OlauncherCF/README.md

 without however requiring them (for its basic operation); here they are explained:

 `android.permission.EXPAND_STATUS_BAR` --> Allows an application to expand or collapse the status bar.
 `android.permission.QUERY_ALL_PACKAGES` --> Allows query of any normal app on the device, regardless of manifest declarations.
+Used to show the apps list
 `android.alarm.permission.SET_ALARM` --> Allows an application to broadcast an Intent to set an alarm for the user.
+Used to open the default alarm app if no other clock app is set in the settings.